ATS Optimization

 💡 The 80/20 of ATS improvement

 Skills section + professional summary + top 5 missing keywords accounts for the majority of ATS score improvement on most resumes.
 Fix these three things before touching anything else.
+Then re-run your scan to confirm the lift before moving on to formatting fixes.

 5

-Fix Any Formatting Issues
+Fix Formatting Issues That Block Parsing

 6